OluwadareLab/HiCForecast/README.md

 Run `pip install -r requirements.txt` to install all the packages.

 ### Docker
 HiCForecast runs in a Docker-containerized environment.
+User do not need to install anything inside container.
+Our image is prebuild with all the necessary packages.
 To run HiCForecast in a docker container, follow these steps:
 1. Pull the HiCForecast docker image from docker hub using the command `docker pull oluwadarelab/hicforecast:latest`.
 2. Run the HiCForecast container and mount the present working directory to the container using `docker run --rm --gpus all -it --name hicforecast -v ${PWD}:${PWD} oluwadarelab/hicforecast`.
+3. Enter into HiCForecast container using `docker exec -it hicforecast bash`.
 ***

 ## Running HiCForecast